 |Calorie Weighted Basis||28%||51%||22%|

 The first ingredient in this dog food is organic chicken.
-Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.2
+Chicken is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of chicken”.1

 Chicken is naturally rich in the ten essential amino acids required by a dog to sustain life.

 The second ingredient is water, which adds nothing but moisture to this food.
 Water is a routine finding in most canned dog foods.

-The third ingredient lists ocean whitefish, a protein-rich species native to the California coast of the United States.
+The third ingredient is ocean whitefish, a marine or freshwater species native to Canada and the California coast.

-The fourth ingredient includes organic brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
+The fourth ingredient is organic brown rice, a complex carbohydrate that (once cooked) can be fairly easy to digest.
 However, aside from its natural energy content, rice is of only modest nutritional value to a dog.

 The sixth ingredient is oat bran, a nutritious by-product obtained from milling whole grain oats.
 The bran is the fiber-rich outer layer of the grain containing starch, protein, vitamins and minerals.